thenikedestroyer/d3stryr-3stripes/README.md

 ```
 proxy2Captcha = user:password@ip:port
 ```
 Required when processCaptcha is `True`.
 This defines the proxy 2Captcha will used to solve the captcha on.
 Yes, you need to provide them with a proxy that they can access.
-So be you either need to provide user:password credentials OR whitelist their IP addresses.
+So you either need to provide user:password credentials OR whitelist their IP addresses.

 What do I do?
 Spin up my own VMs in the cloud and run squid3 to setup a temporary proxy with open access.
 Then tear down the VMs after the drop.

 ```
 apikey2captcha = xXxXxXxXxXxXxXxXxXxXxXxXxXxXx
 ```
 Required when processCaptcha is `True`.
-This is your 2Captcha API key [where to get one](https://2captcha.com/)
+This is your 2Captcha API key.
+[Where to get one](https://2captcha.com/)

 ```
 processCaptcha = False